jonascript/htmlgoddess/README.md

 # htmlgoddess

 ## This is Alpha.
 Use at your own risk.
+Feedback Welcome

 This is a minimalist framework for creating a website like it's 1999.